 Link farms are websites that exist solely to provide paid links to other sites.
 The owner of the link farm typically earns money by charging other website owners (or low-quality link building services) a fee to place links to their site on the website.

 These links are highly toxic.
 The Google algorithm can easily tell a real website from a link farm and it will use this information to ignore the links.
 The end result is that you’ll waste time and money generating links, or receive a manual penalty.

 This article contains all you need to know about link farms, including examples of how to spot them.

 Directories, forums, communities, and bookmark sites are easy ways to generate backlinks to your website.
 Just create a profile on these sites and then add your own links.

 This isn’t always problematic.
-And links from high-quality websites can benefit your site significantly.
+This method of link building is commonly called pillow link building, and links from high-quality websites can benefit your site significantly.

 For example, it can be advantageous for a hotel owner to add its website to travel directories like Lonely Planet.